Curiouspaul1/CodeLagos-BlockChain-Class/README.md

 Do - git add . from the folder in git bash.

-Do - git commit -m "Commit desription"
+Do - git commit -m "Commit desription".

-Do - git push origin master
+Do - git push origin master.

 Submit via this form I will add to this later.

 # Question

 All questions should be sent as an issue to this repository.
-I would do my best to follwo through
+I would do my best to follwo through.

 # Final Note